vitejs/vite/README.md

 import { createApp } from 'vue'
 ```

-The above will throw an error by default. `vite` detects such bare module imports in all served `.js` files and rewrite them with special paths like `/@modules/vue`.
+The above will throw an error by default. `vite` detects such bare module imports in all served `.js` files and rewrites them with special paths like `/@modules/vue`.
 Under these special paths, `vite` performs module resolution to locate the correct files on disk:

 - `vue` has special handling: you don't need to install it since `vite` will serve it by default.
 But if you want to use a specific version of `vue` (only supports Vue 3.x), you can install `vue` locally into `node_modules` and it will be preferred (`@vue/compiler-sfc` of the same version will also need to be installed).